valeriorichi/postgraduate-exercises/README.md

 If you're wanting a Front End Developer position, you'll still come across tech tests.
 But, these are to see how well you work with front end technologies instead of your problem solving acumen.

+You can check out the START_HERE.md file in the src/ directory, or...

 Run the following script:

 ```bash